How to Protect Your Safety During RV Vacations

 - keep EpiPens available if anyone in your party has serious allergies.

 It is also a good idea to find out where the closest hospital is located and try to camp as close to it as possible.

 Travelers generally pay little attention to those extra exit windows in an RV, but in a fire or accident emergency, they can save lives.

 Always have someone show every person who will be in the coach how to use them, and organize a plan of action in case you need to get out of the unit quickly.

 For instance, if you are in the rear of a unit and there is a problem up front, never try to exit using the door.
 Instead

 - kick a window out or use the emergency release on one,

-- back out of the window while hanging onto the ledge with your hands and
+- back out of the window, legs first, while hanging onto it with your hands and

 - lower yourself down until you have to jump the rest of the way.

 This method of escape will get you out quickly and safely and keep you from hurting yourself as you go never stop to grab belongings and always practice escaping before you take vacations.